outbreak-info/outbreak_preprint_matcher/README.md

 * 'results/to review/manual_check.txt' - a tab-delimited pandas dump for matches where a litcovid item matched with more than one preprint or vice versa
 * 'results/archives/clean_results.txt' - a tab-delimited pandas dump for matches which do not need further screening.
 This file is processed for creating the update dump
 * 'results/update dumps/update_file.txt' - a tab-delimited pandas dump for matches which do not need further screening and have been formatted with the appropriate fields for importing into outbreak.info resource metadata
+* As of May 2021, an additional split export has been included for ease of merging into the database
 * Note that some files may be compressed to meet github upload requirements.
 Uncompress in same directory for script run

 ### Similarity calculations